Evgenii-Nazarov/kanban_redux_dnd/README.md

 Welcome to a REST-ful kanban application that helps to control and monitor team's tasks.

 **A Netlify deployed version**:  https://kanban-redux-dnd.netlify.app/

+Server deployed at Heroku.

 **Front end stack** :
 - JavaScript ES6
 - React